 As I already said, DigiByte has established a reputation for being on the cutting edge of crypto-development, but there are countless problems that pose a threat to its success – not only its competition with Bitcoin, but simply its ability to propagate the cryptocurrency market and be directly adopted into mainstream society.

 Read more about other interesting coins we wrote about.
+What is NXT coin?
+Here is a guide about SIA coin.
 For all the stoners among our readers – reading about potcoin will probably be a big joy.
 Many would argue that Cardano – ADA is the next bitcoin.
 Einsteinium coin has an interesting story behind it – read more about it on the link.
 For all the green energy and eco-concious guys Burst coin is great concept that might solve most common problems in this sector.

 Read more about other interesting coins we wrote about.